diplomaticc/diplomacy-blog/src/content/reports/k2-18b-atmospheric-spectrum.md

 ---
-title: EXOPLANET / K2-18B
+title: "INDIA–VIETNAM / MARITIME COALITION"
-summary: Our deep space array has confirmed the presence of carbon-bearing molecules in the atmosphere of K2-18b, a habitable-zone exoplanet 120 light-years from Earth.
-label: Latest Report
-publishedAt: 2026-04-07
-image: /images/report-article-01.png
-spectrumBars: [40, 20, 60, 90, 45, 30, 80, 100, 50, 70, 30, 60]
+summary: "Our diplomatic network has elevated India–Vietnam ties to an Enhanced Comprehensive Strategic Partnership, with a $25 billion trade target by 2030 and expanded cooperation across defense, maritime security, digital payments, and rare earths."
+published: "May 6, 2026"
+highlight: "13 MoUs signed"
-rangeStart: 0.5μm
+rangeStart: "0.5μm"
-rangeEnd: 5.0μm
+rangeEnd: "5.0μm"
-highlight: Carbon-bearing molecules confirmed
+coverImage: "/images/INDVIETNAM.jpg"
 ---

-## Summary
+### Summary

-The latest processed spectrum from AEON's deep-space array shows a statistically significant cluster of carbon-bearing signatures in the atmosphere of K2-18b.
-The strongest absorptions align with the agency's previous candidate detections and substantially reduce ambiguity around instrument noise.
+The latest diplomatic package shows stronger Indo-Pacific cooperation, with India and Vietnam aligning on maritime security, supply chains, digital infrastructure, and strategic defense collaboration.

-## Instrument Notes
+### Instrument Notes

-The observing window combined orbital transit data from three synchronized sensor platforms.
-Calibration drift remained within expected tolerance, allowing the science team to maintain the full twelve-band comparison set published in this report.
+The agreement includes 13 MoUs and a new framework for deeper bilateral coordination across the Indo-Pacific.

-## Agency Implication
+### Agency Implication

-This does not confirm biology.
-It does confirm that AEON can now repeatedly resolve atmospheric chemistry for habitable-zone worlds at interstellar distances with enough fidelity to prioritize future observation campaigns.
+This does not confirm alliance-level integration, but it does confirm a major upgrade in bilateral strategic cooperation.